 – The last two hours of the day are free of charge.
 The queue gets quite long for this one, so make sure you are at the spot at least 30 min before they open the free entry.

 Right next to Prado is one of the most iconic parks in Europe – Retiro Park.
 Perfect place to give your brain a break from the art explosion you had in the museum.

 Take a walk among the many ponds sprinkled around the park, feed some of the ducks, take your Instagram picture in the Crystal Palace or row a boat in front of the Monument to Alfonso XII.

 Get some Bread and Jamon and make yourself a picnic.
-Retiro is the perfect place for you to practice the favorite Spanish activity – la siesta.
+Retiro is the perfect place for you to practice the popular Spanish activity – la siesta (taking a nap).

 -Every Sunday, at midday, you can enjoy a free concert by the Banda Sinfónica de Madrid.

 Once your siesta is over, make your way to the other iconic art museum in the city – Reina Sofia.